DhawanRachakonda/DockerExamples/README.md

 To Build use:

-sudo docker build -t more-complex .
+sudo docker build -t more-complex-alpine .

 To run use:

-sudo docker run --init --detach --rm -P more-complex
+sudo docker run --init --rm -p 3000:3000 more-complex-alpine

-DO a docker ps check dynamic port mapped for that image